wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

     (4) A person must not act in contravention of any order made by the Panel under [section 31X][79] or [section 32][81].

-    (5) Every person who contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $300,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is committed.
+    (5) Every person who contravenes this section commits an offence and is liable on conviction to a fine not exceeding $300,000 and, if the offence is a continuing one, to a further fine not exceeding $10,000 for every day or part of a day during which the offence is committed.

-    Section 44: substituted, on 25 October 2006, by [section 24][287] of the Takeovers Amendment Act 2006 (2006 No 48).
+    Section 44: substituted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

+    Section 44(2): amended, on 1 July 2013, by [section 413][251] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 44(5): amended, on 1 July 2013, by [section 413][251] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 44A Conviction of offence under section 44 excluded in certain cases